ganttArt/codefellows-reading-notes/class04-html.md

 - **Escape Characters**: characters that have a special meaning in html can be referenced in other ways using.

 ![HTML escape characters](HTML-escape-characters.png)
+(From DUCKETT  HTML and CSS Design and Build Websites, p.194)

 [<==Back](README.md)